 Musicians need fluency with technology and Web culture in order to establish their artistic identities, create online content, and build communities of followers.
 Plus, tech skills expand musicians’ career prospects.

 Plenty of employers require job applicants to hold master or doctoral degrees, but no position announcement lists a graduate music certificate as a condition of employment.
-Economically speaking, it seldom makes sense to incur student debt for the sake of earning a certificate.
+Economically speaking, it seldom makes sense to incur student debt or spend one’s savings for the sake of earning a certificate.